UMCFS/Rules/CommunityRules.md

 6. **Spreading false information __maliciously__ is prohibited.** We will not accept users trying to misguide others.
 Staff will determine collaboratively if malicious intention is present.

-7. **Referral links to products are not allowed.** Referral codes (EVGA Associates) is an exception: please keep them in your bio or status, not your nickname or display name; a reference in your nickname may be added to refer to your bio or status, e.g. "Nickname (EVGA code in bio)".
+7. **Links to fundraisers, or products with embedded referral codes are not allowed.** This includes GoFundMe links, or links such as EVGA product links with associatecode=xxx in the URL.
+For EVGA associates referral codes and the like, please keep them in your bio or status, not your nickname or display name; a reference in your nickname may be added to refer to your bio or status, e.g. "Nickname (EVGA code in bio)".

-8. **Advertising other servers whether in the server or in dms, without the permission of an admin is forbidden.** Please DM <@575252669443211264> if you would like to request permission to share a particular server.
+8. **Advertising other Discords, whether in the server or in DMs, without the permission of an admin is forbidden.** Please DM <@575252669443211264> if you would like to request permission to share a particular server.

 9. **Don't ask questions about stock in stock-alerts channels.** Messages in stock-alerts channels should be limited to *providing* information about what's in stock at the store.
 Questions about stock can be directed to specific store-chat channels.
 <--- POST BREAK HERE --->